iamvery/docs/warmup/comments.md

 desc: Creating the chat-based comment system.
 ---

-Now that we have statistics that auto-update, let's add the comment feature.
+Now that we have statistics that keep themselves up to date, let's add the back-end for our comments.
 We want this to feel more like a live chat, so we'll make use Pakyow UI again.

 ## Data Layer